 Menopause in women younger than 40 years of age is called premature menopause or premature ovarian insufficiency (POI)/ failure.
-Menopause occurring between 40-45 years of age is called early menopause.
-Diagnosis of premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long term medical follow-up.
+Menopause occurring between 40-45 years of age is called early menopause1.
+Diagnosis of premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long-term medical follow-up.

 The impact of chemotherapy and radiotherapy on the ovaries

 - At birth, the ovaries contain approximately 1 million primordial follicles.
-With aging, this supply of oocytes naturally diminishes (atresia) until there are <1000 oocytes remaining at menopause1.
-However, chemotherapy or whole body/ pelvic radiotherapy damages ovaries, impairing follicular maturation or increasing the rate of oocyte loss with fewer remaining primordial follicles.
-This results in the development of amenorrhoea which may be temporary (with a variable degree of recovery over the succeeding years but progressing to POI) or permanent (premature/early menopause)2.
+With aging, this supply of oocytes naturally diminishes (atresia) until there are <1000 oocytes remaining at menopause.
+However, chemotherapy or whole body/ pelvic radiotherapy damages ovaries, impairing follicular maturation or increasing the rate of oocyte loss with fewer remaining primordial follicles2.
+This results in the development of amenorrhoea which may be temporary (with a variable degree of recovery over the succeeding years but progressing to POI) or permanent (premature/early menopause).
 Return of menses does not necessarily mean return of fertility.

-- The incidence of temporary amenorrhoea or early menopause after chemotherapy or radiotherapy varies according to the age of the person, her existing ovarian reserve, type of chemotherapy and the cumulative dose of chemotherapy or radiotherapy3.
+- The incidence of temporary amenorrhoea or early menopause after chemotherapy or radiotherapy varies according to the age of the person, pubertal status, her existing ovarian reserve, type of chemotherapy, radiotherapy field and the cumulative dose of chemotherapy or radiotherapy3.
 The risk of menopause increases with age, most likely because older women have decreased ovarian reserve compared to younger women.
-The incidence of premature menopause was reported as 8-50% in childhood cancer survivors4,5.
-The incidence of temporary/ permanent chemotherapy induced amenorrhoea in women with breast cancer ranges from 26-100%6.
-The incidence of cyclophosphamide–induced premature menopause in women with non- cancer diagnoses varies between 13-83%.
+Reported prevalence of chemotherapy induced amenorrhoea (CIA) ranges from 2-82%3 related to different definitions of amenorrhoea, different treatment regimens and patient populations.
+However, the prevalence of POI based on hormonal measurements, rather than self- report, in a cohort of female cancer survivors was 10%4.
 Chemotherapy combined with radiotherapy is associated with an increased risk compared to chemotherapy alone.